Kim Kardashian Calls Newborn Son The Most Calm Of All Of Her Kids

 In the photo, Kim is wearing a beige two-piece dress, which flaunts her ample cleavage and toned abs.
 She has her long, dark hair parted down the middle and styled in straight strands.

-Kardashian holds her daughter, Chicago, 1, on her hip, while her oldest daughter, North, snuggles up to her aunt Khloe.
+Kardashian holds her daughter, Chicago, 1, on her hip, while her eldest daughter, North, snuggles up to her aunt Khloe.
 Kourtney and her daughter Penelope, as well as Kylie Jenner and her baby girl, Stormi, are also in the photo.
-Kim’s mother Kris, and her grandmother MJ are also make and appearance in the snapshot, which was taken at Kim’s baby shower.
+Kim’s mother Kris, and her grandmother MJ are also make an appearance in the snapshot, which was taken at Kim’s baby shower.

 As previously reported by The Inquisitr, Kim Kardashian and Kanye West have yet to reveal the name of their newborn son.
 In the past, Kim claimed that she was considering naming the baby Robert, after her late father.
 However, nothing was set in stone.